Astrological charts

 Each of the twelve houses relates to specific life themes based on where it is in the sky.
 Is it in the east (where planets rise), or in the west (where planets set)?
 Is the house above the earth or below?, etc. Here’s a simplified example of how this works:

-• The 1st house, or ascendant symbolizes life, birth, and new beginnings, marking the point where the Sun first emerges over the horizon.
+- The 1st house, or ascendant symbolizes life, birth, and new beginnings, marking the point where the Sun first emerges over the horizon.
 This house describes those who initiate and bring things into being.
 In a birth chart, the 1st house describes the person born; in a horary chart, it describes the questioner.

 Archetypes in the sky

-• The Sun: fathers, kings, hunters; gold, ginger, magnificent rooms.
+- The Sun: fathers, kings, hunters; gold; ginger; magnificent rooms.

-• The Moon: mothers, populace, gatherers; silver, onions, roads and highways.
+- The Moon: mothers, populace, gatherers; silver; onions; roads and highways.

-• Mercury: scribes, tricksters, children; multi-colored gemstones, walnuts, markets.
+- Mercury: scribes, tricksters, children; multi-colored gemstones; walnuts; markets.

-• Venus: lovers, musicians, jewelers; lapis lazuli, apples, beds.
+- Venus: lovers, musicians, jewelers; lapis lazuli; apples; beds.

-• Mars: soldiers, surgeons, smiths; iron, garlic, sources of heat.
+- Mars: soldiers, surgeons, smiths; iron; garlic; sources of heat.

-• Jupiter: judges, philosophers, benefactors; sapphires, strawberries, courthouses.
+- Jupiter: judges, philosophers, benefactors; sapphires; strawberries; courthouses.

-• Saturn: elders, hermits, farmers; lead, cumin, mountains.
+- Saturn: elders, hermits, farmers; lead; cumin; mountains.

 Contacts between the planets

 Sometimes planets form shapes with one another as they move about the zodiacal circle.
-When this happens, we say they aspect one another, which simply means the two planets begin to interact in a way described by the shape they inscribe.
+When this happens, we say they aspect one another, which simply means the two planets begin to interact in a way hinted at by the shape they inscribe.
 The spatial arrangements of planets, or the shapes they inscribe in the zodiac encircling the earth, guide the astrologer in interpretation.

-When two planets are positioned a third of the zodiacal circle apart from each other, they form a line that could represent one side of a triangle.
-Even though the triangle isn’t complete, the line formed by the two planets starts a geometric pattern associated with harmony and stability in Western philosophy.
-By creating one leg of a triangle, these planets assert an intention of harmony and cooperative engagement, signifying their willingness to work in unison.
+For example – when two planets are positioned a third of the zodiacal circle (or 120°) apart from each other, they form one side of a triangle.
+That shape is associated with harmony and stability in Western philosophy.
+By creating one leg of a triangle, these planets assert an intention of flowing, cooperative engagement between the two parties they represent.